 Admission into the Professional Program

-To be considered for admission, applicants must complete all pre-professional courses prior to January 1.
 Students must complete B.S. graduation requirements upon completion of the professional curriculum in order to be awarded the Certificate of Completion from the Radiologic Technology Program.

 Steps in the Admission Process

 - Apply for admission to University of Mary.